-As with all Investment Firms, the Company is exposed to a variety of risks and with main categories being credit, market and operational risk.
+As with all Investment Firms, the Company is exposed to a variety of risks, with the main categories being credit, market and operational risk.
 More information can be found in the sections below.

-Risk Governance
+4. Risk Governance

-Implementing an efficient risk management structure is a critical undertaking for the Company, in all businesses, markets and regions in which it operates.
+Implementing an efficient risk management structure is a critical undertaking for the Company, in all businesses, asset classes and regions in which it operates.
 The Company's risk management is supervised at the highest level to be compliant with the regulations enforced by CySEC and the European regulatory framework.